All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The SELECT Trial[1]: Landmark Cardiovascular and Inflammation Data

 The SELECT trial was a landmark study involving over 17,600 adults with obesity and established cardiovascular disease.
-Participants receiving semaglutide 2.4 mg weekly showed a 20% reduction in major adverse cardiovascular events, and importantly, CRP levels dropped by 37% compared to placebo .
+Participants receiving semaglutide 2.4 mg weekly showed a 20% reduction in major adverse cardiovascular[1] events, and CRP levels dropped by 37% compared to placebo .
+For a complete cost breakdown, see our compare semaglutide prices.

-This CRP reduction is significant because it suggests that semaglutide does not just reduce inflammation as a side effect of weight loss.
+This CRP reduction is significant because it suggests that semaglutide doesn't just reduce inflammation as a side effect of weight loss.
 Analysis showed that the anti-inflammatory benefit partially mediated the cardiovascular risk reduction, meaning the inflammation lowering was itself a driver of improved outcomes .

 Direct Anti-Inflammatory Mechanisms